brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

      'chemical_probe' 'orphan']

-### 6. **Preview All Columns in Compound Properties**
+## 6. **Preview All Columns in Compound Properties**

-To see which columns are available in the compound properties table, I ran this query.
+Run this query to see which columns are available in the compound properties table.
 Compound properties are mostly the physicochemical properties of the molecule.

 ```python
 sql_table = "compound_properties"